LeChienCour/DevOpsLab/AWSDevOpsLabs/05-deployment/blue-green/lab-guide.md

 # Blue-Green Deployment Lab Guide

 ## Objective
-Learn how to implement blue-green deployment strategies using AWS services to achieve zero-downtime deployments.
+Learn how to implement blue-green deployment strategies using AWS services including CodeDeploy, ECS, and Lambda to achieve zero-downtime deployments with automated rollback capabilities.
 This lab demonstrates how to maintain two identical production environments (blue and green) and switch traffic between them for seamless application updates.

 ## Learning Outcomes
 By completing this lab, you will:
-- Understand blue-green deployment concepts and benefits
+- Understand blue-green deployment concepts and benefits for different AWS services
-- Implement blue-green deployments using Application Load Balancer and target groups
+- Implement blue-green deployments for ECS services using CodeDeploy
-- Configure automated traffic switching between environments
+- Configure Lambda alias-based deployments with traffic shifting
+- Set up automated rollback triggers based on CloudWatch metrics
+- Monitor deployment health and performance through comprehensive dashboards
 - Practice rollback procedures for failed deployments
-- Monitor deployment health and performance metrics

 ## Prerequisites
 - AWS Account with administrative access